csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverables/README.md

 Following installation, the user can begin a new workshop session, and from there, instructions will be provided to walk them through the app's workflow.

 The program opens to a page with two options: create new session or resume current session.
 You can only select the create new session option when using the app for the first time and if you quit while a workshop session was in progress.
 You can pick up where you left off by selecting "Resume Session."

-In every page, there will be a back and next button for navigating between pages.
+Other than the create new workshop/resume workshop page, We have 5 types of pages in our app, and these pages are ordered in sequential order, In every page, there will be a back and next button for navigating between pages.
-Genrally, we have 4 types of pages,

 The text information page has the following logic:
 At the bottom of the page, there will be a checkbox to confirm you have read the text above.
 You will only be able to navigate to the next page after checking the checkbox.